edgedock/dcmartin/yolo2msghub/README.md

 }
 ```
 The `yolo2msghub` payload will be incomplete as the required services are not running.
 Use the `make start` target (see **Pattern** below); subsequent `make check` will return payload.
-## Example
+### Sample

 ![sample.jpg](sample.jpg?raw=true "YOLO2MSGHUB")

-# Open Horizon
+## Publishing

 This service may be published to an Open Horizon exchange for an organization.
 Please see the documentation for additional details.

-## Publishing

 Prior to _publishing_ either _service_ or _pattern_, the `service.json` [file][service-json] must be modified for your organization.

 ### Service